| The

 RACOON:

-Eyes : Put the tips of thumb and pointer fingers together over
+Eyes : Put the tips of thumb and fingers together over

 the eyes like pair of binoculars.